cyrusfu/Data-scientist-python-datacamp/Introduction-to-Python/Python-basics.md

 1.The Python Interface
 ---
+Instructions:
+Trying to do some simple colculation on python.

 You can type your code in the python script and to get the out put in the IPython shell. python script: